So you reach the right customers with Amazon Display Ads – including step by step instructions

 As with almost all advertising formats on the online marketplace, the costs for Amazon Sponsored Display Ads are calculated per click.
 This principle is also known as PPC, or Pay Per Click.
 You only pay when potential customers click on your ad.

-Are Amazon Sponsored Display Ads Worth It?
+Are Amazon Sponsored Display Ads worth it?

 • The online giant provides you with various marketing statistics to measure the success of your Amazon Sponsored Display Campaign.
-For example, you can assess how successful your CTAs (Call-To-Actions) are based on impressions and conversion rates.
+For example, you can measure how successful your CTAs (Call-To-Actions) are based on impressions and conversion rates.

 • You can promote your products even if you do not have the Buy Box.